 - Add the chocolate and walnuts and mix just until they're well distributed in the batter.

-- Scrape the batter into the loaf pan and bake for 45 minutes to one hour, until a tester inserted in the center comes out cleanish.
-It's fine if it has some banana or chocolate on it, but lots of wet batter ain't right.
+- Scrape the batter into the loaf pan and bake for 45 minutes to one hour, until a tester inserted in the center comes out without raw batter on it.
+(It's fine if it has some banana or chocolate.)
+In my oven, the sweet spot is about 55 minutes.

 - Cool in the pan on a rack for ten minutes (before unmolding to cool completely, if you're positively made of steel).